How to Measure Test Validity and Reliability

 • Increase reliability (Test-Pretest, Alternate Form, and Internal Consistency) across the board.

-Ensuring that exams are both valid and reliable is the most important job of test designers.
-Psychometric data can make the difference between a flawed examination that requires review and an assessment that provides an accurate picture of whether students have mastered course content and are ready to perform in their careers.
+Taking meaningful steps to confirm test reliability and validity can make the difference between a flawed examination that requires review and an assessment that provides an accurate picture of whether students have mastered course content and are ready to perform in their careers.